maazshaik/Distributed-Clipboard/README.md

 # Distributed Clipboard

-A multi-threaded, micro-service based application that syncs clipboard contents across various devices.
+A multi-threaded, micro-service based application that synchronizes clipboard contents across various devices.
 It is a zero trust system that authenticates and authorizes users using OAuth 2.0 tokens where the communication between client and server is secured by HTTPS with cert-manager used to simplify the process of obtaining, renewing and using TLS certificates.

 ## Architecture Diagram